Online Consultation

 1. Stress

 Stress is a significant factor affecting hormonal balance.
-When you experience stress or sudden lifestyle changes, it can disrupt the release of LH and FSH, leading to irregular cycles or missed periods and not pregnant.
+When you experience stress or sudden lifestyle changes, it can disrupt the release of LH and FSH, leading to irregular cycles or missed periods but not pregnant.
 Once the stressful situation resolves, your periods often return to normal within a month or two.

 1. Sudden Weight Changes